thechaudharysab/ExpenseTracker/README.md

 ![step 1](https://raw.githubusercontent.com/thechaudharysab/ExpenseTracker/main/readme-assets/apis.png)

+#### Happy Case
+If you want to run the happy case scenario, run the app on iOS at this stage.

 ## How to run the App

 After you clone the project and open the project folder, you'll have see two folders: